Creamy Leftover Turkey Orzo (Tuscan Style!)

 • Stir in the minced garlic, chopped sun-dried tomatoes, salt, garlic granules and paprika.
 Sauté for a few minutes.

-• If the pan is getting a bit dry you can deglaze it with a splash of white wine (or vermouth / chicken stock) but that is optional.
+• If the pan is getting a bit dry you can deglaze it with a splash of white wine, scraping any browned bits stuck to the pan loose.

 • Pour in the stock and bring to a simmer, scraping the bottom of the pan (orzo has a tendency to stick).